 More About Photos

-You may not be allowed to enter the test center, let alone take the test, if test center staff can't sufficiently authenticate your identification from the ID you present.
+You may not be allowed to enter the test center, let alone take the test, if test center staff can’t sufficiently authenticate your identity from the ID you present.
 Your score may even be withheld or canceled.